What you need to know about gifting money to your kids

 Why consider gifting money to your kids?

-• Pre-retirement: Potentially increase your government pension payments by diminishing assets before retirement
+- Pre-retirement planning: Potentially increase your government pension payments by strategically reducing assets before retirement.

 What is classified as a ‘gift’, according to the Australian Taxation Office?